 The appealing alternatives for where to stay in the Outer Banks are many.
 Locals call it paradise on earth, and after your visit — you most likely will too.

-If you prefer to be in the heart of the region, check in at an Outer Banks hotel in Kitty Hawk, Kill Devil Hills or Nags Head.
-Otherwise bed down at Outer Banks lodging either to the north or south.
+If you prefer to be in the heart of the region, check in at a hotel in Kitty Hawk, Kill Devil Hills or Nags Head.
+To find a quieter ambience, bed down either to the north or south.

 For day trips, have the extensiveness of the Outer Banks in mind.
 It takes over two hours to go by car from Corolla in the north to the southern tip of Hatteras Island, where ferries run to Ocracoke Island.